22 things graduates wish they had known as freshers

 You don't want potential future employers to be stumbling across embarrassing drunken snaps when they're doing their background research on you, so make sure you keep a professional online profile.

 This doesn't mean you should stop making an effort with people you get on with during freshers' week, but people tend to change quite a lot during their university years (this also goes for your friends back home, too).

-Don't feel you have to be bezzies with the first person you meet, and try not to take any freshers' week romances too seriously.
+Don't feel you have to be best friends with the first people you meet and try not to take any freshers' week romances too seriously.

 We've got loads of advice on how to make friends at university, before, during and after freshers' week.

 Student deals are a great way to save money